10.25 Appeals and Complaints

 1. Decisions on applications for study are made on academic grounds in the context of our general principles of fair and inclusive admissions, as outlined above in 10.2.
 These decisions are final, and there are no grounds for appeal.

-The Academic Registrar, or their nominee, will contact the applicant within five working days of receiving the complaint.
+The Director of Global Marketing and Student Recruitment, or their nominee, will contact the applicant within five working days of receiving the complaint.

 In the event that an applicant is not satisfied with the initial reply received, they should contact the relevant Pro Vice-Chancellor: